cdong1012/cdong1012.github.io/_posts/2021-09-05-BlackMatterRansomware.markdown

 These scripts are inspired by the **REVil** scripts from this [OALabs's Youtube video](https://www.youtube.com/watch?v=R4xJou6JsIE).

 [Jan G.](https://twitter.com/jan6ru) has a really good blog post explaining the **BlackMatter's** API hashing and obfuscation through trampoline pointers.
-If you're interested in the technical analysis of this, feel free to check [his work](https://blog.digital-investigations.info/2021-08-05-understanding-blackmatters-api-hashing.html) out.
+If you're interested in the technical analysis of this, feel free to check [their work](https://blog.digital-investigations.info/2021-08-05-understanding-blackmatters-api-hashing.html) out.

 ## Anti-Analysis: String Encryption